 We aren’t advocating one way or the other as to if one should go out and buy a water filter; and the filter/no-filter debate will continue among our staff.
 What we will say is that NCS works to provide the water industry with elastomeric products that meet all industry standards and certifications mentioned above.
 NCS NSF products meet the strict standards for public health protection.
 So the next time you fill up your glass with water from the tap, water cooler or sink filtration system, you can be assured that the product used to deliver water is safe for use.

-For more information on NSF 61 Drinking Water System Components click here.
+Check out our resources on NSF 61 Drinking Water System Components.

-For more information on NSF 51 & 61 Dual Certification click here.
+NCS offers more information on NSF 51 & 61 Dual Certification.